techidaily/site-android-unlock/source/_posts/in-2024-how-to-change-motorola-moto-g23-lock-screen-clock-in-seconds-by-drfone-android.md

 Follow these methods to bypass the fingerprint lock without resetting the phone.
 It will save you from losing your data.
 All our methods are very easy and safe.

-## Useful Methods to Bypass Fingerprint Lock

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XA_wP7rS9ww?si=LarMG3sEHAhSoL6q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nmj7aVvEeAs?si=OcR7USXKGyLcn09q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Useful Methods to Bypass Fingerprint Lock

 ### 1\.
 Restart your Phone